Ware-Em-Out/terraform-21day-bootcamp-jun2023/README.md

-# Task 11: Identity and Access Management (IAM), Roles, Policies, Groups, and Users
+# Task 12: AWS SSM Session Manager - Connecting to Your Instances without SSH

-We will use IAM roles and policies to manage access to an Amazon EC2 instance in AWS.
-Using Terraform, we'll create and configure the IAM resources necessary for securing access to the instance.
+We will explore the AWS Systems Manager (SSM) Session Manager, a service that enables you to connect to your Amazon Elastic Compute Cloud (EC2) instances without using Secure Shell (SSH).